 - Be sure to give yourself as much time as possible between the session and the due date of the assignment in the event of technical difficulties or service interruption

 - Before your session, review the instructions, videos, and screen shots made available for you.
 Review the Student Guide for Online Tutoring in Word or PDF.
 You may also visit the Center's tutorials for help with the login process, as well as with the additional options for working with your materials.

 - As with a face-to-face session, be prepared with all materials, especially your assignment description, and that you have questions prepared for the tutor regarding your concerns with the assignment, paper, or problem.

-- The tutor will do his or her best to help you use the features of the program; however, the Academic Success Center is not responsible for any technical difficulties that may prevent you from accessing the room's services.
-If you have a question, please call the Center at 215-968-8044 or email email@example.com, and we will do our best to help you.
+- The tutor will do their best to help you use the features of the program; however, the Academic Success Center is not responsible for any technical difficulties that may prevent you from accessing the room's services.
+If you have a question, please call the Center at 215-968-8044 or email email firstname.lastname@example.org, and we will do our best to help you.